data-dot-all/dataall/pages/deploy/deploy_aws.md

 - Tooling account: hosts the code repository, and the CI/CD pipeline.
 - Deployment account(s): hosts data.all's backend, and frontend AWS infrastructure.
-You can deploy data.all to multiple environments on the same or multiple AWS accounts (e.g DEV, TEST, QA, PROD).
+You can deploy data.all to multiple environments on the same or multiple AWS accounts (e.g dev, test, qa, prod).

 **Note**: If you are not deploying data.all in production mode, you could use the same AWS account as the Tooling and the Deployment account.